Miniblox-Cheaters/MinibloxTranslationLayer/README.md

 *: servers which use the new anti-cheat
    (SkyWars, EggWars, the bridge, Classic PvP, and KitPvP) need custom code to send the C0CInput packet.
-   (sadly 1.21.2+ client send input packets that get discarded by ViaVersion if you're not in a boat)
+   (sadly 1.21.2+ clients send input packets that get discarded by ViaVersion if you're not in a boat)

 ## Commands